Looking Forward to More Outstanding Summer Concerts

 This series has offered a wide variety of quality musical experiences featuring nationally and internationally known artists.

 Volunteer committee members meet a few times a year to offer advice on prospective performers and other aspects of the concerts.
 Committee members acquire sponsors and donors, submit grants, and publicize the events.
-Members of this committee are Connie Ballenger (director of publicity), Lois Hildebrand, Patty Hutton, Fred Sadler (executive director), and Susan Straumanis.
+Members of this committee are Connie Ballenger (director of publicity), Ellen Dan, Lois Hildebrand, Patty Hutton, Fred Sadler (executive director), and Susan Straumanis.